ADecode-win/Covid_code/README.md

 ## Overview
 This application provides an interactive and user-friendly platform for visualizing COVID-19 case data across European countries throughout the year 2020.
 Designed with simplicity and ease of use, it offers tools to analyze pandemic trends over time.

-The repository consists of several key components:
+The repository consists of static files:

 - **index.html**: This file includes the HTML structure and embedded CSS for styling.
 - **script.js**: This script leverages D3.js to visualize COVID-19 trends using a time series graph.